inlivedev/inlive-js-sdk/packages/room/README.md

 - `room.createPeer(roomId: string, clientId: string)`

   A method to create a peer that manages the WebRTC peer to peer connection.
 It requires `roomId` and `clientId` parameters to be set.
+This method will return a promise.

 - `room.on(eventName: string, callback: Function)`